krauseannelize/notes-google-data-analytics-prof/3-Prepare-Data-for-Exploration/3-Database-essentials.md

 ## Activity: Create a custom table in BigQuery

 The aim of this activity is to enable you to import your own data sources into BigQuery by creating a custom table and dataset that we’ll load into a new table and query.
 My summary of the activity can be viewed [here](/activities/sql/c03m03-create-custom-table/c03m03-create-custom-table.ipynb).

 ---

+## Activity: More practice with SQL

+We use a large public dataset that contains information about the trees in New York City in 2005 to practice using SQL to answer questions.
+My summary of the activity can be viewed [here](/activities/sql/c03m03-more-practice-with-sql/c03m03-more-practice-with-sql.ipynb).

+---